jimo54/trumanshow-sqmail/README.md

 ##Files##
 **accounts:** A folder containing Python scripts and other files used to create user accounts for virtual agents.
 See README.md in the accounts folder for more information.

 **spam:** A folder containing a Python script and a file with sample spam messages that can be used to generate spam email messages targeted at student participants.
+See README.md in the spam folder for more information.

 **README.md:** This file.